rkumar/rbcurse/README.markdown

 Above may be created using DSL like syntax, or hashes, and modified at will/runtime.
 Very flexible unlike ncurses forms and fields.

+## Current work

+Currently working on **scrollpanes** and **splitpanes**.
+Made a lot of progress.
+Things are shaping up.
+Have changed textarea and textview to work in scrollpanes.
+Now to make the same changes in listboxes, tabbedpanes and tables.

+That should call for a major release.

 ## Sample programs:

 *  test2.rb  most widgets (including menus)